bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-17-women-in-the-films-of-robert-altman.md

 ---
 layout: post
-title: Women in the Films of Robert Altman: An Online Panel Discussion
+title: Women in the Films of Robert Altman – An Online Panel Discussion
 published: true
 date: 2021-06-17
 readtime: true